Featured in...

 Protecting your car from bailiff clamping isn’t always possible, but as you don’t technically own the car while you’re paying for it, you might be able to stop the bailiffs taking it.

-How Do I Prove to the Bailiffs that the Car isn’t Mine?
+How Do I Prove that the Car isn’t Mine?

 Establishing non-ownership to bailiffs should be enough to stop them clamping or seizing your car.